Ellesmere, Shropshire: Geography

 The town is located by the side of Ellesmere (aka 'the Mere'), one of the largest natural meres in England outside the Lake District and one of nine glacial meres in the area. ('glacial' means that the depression occupied by the mere was the location of a block of ice that persisted at the end of the last ice age).
 These meres are different from those in the Lake District in that they do not have a flow of water into them to maintain the level.

 An artificial island in the Mere was constructed in 1812 from soil dug out during the making of the gardens at Ellesmere House.
 This was later named Moscow Island, as Napoleon was forced to retreat from Moscow that year.
 The Mere has a visitors' centre and is popular with birdwatchers, many of whom visit to see grey herons nesting.
 There are eight other meres nearby: Blakemere, Colemere, Crosemere, Kettlemere, Newtonmere, Whitemere, Sweatmere and Hanmer Mere.

-The civil parish which constitutes the town is Ellesmere Urban; the surrounding parish, covering a large rural area, is Ellesmere Rural.
+Governance

+There are two tiers of local government covering Ellesmere, at parish and unitary authority level: Ellesmere Town Council and Shropshire Council.
+The town council is based at Ellesmere Town Hall on Willow Street, which was completed in 1968.